ajinspiro/HelloNetwork/Program-01-HardCoded/README.md

 ```

 This program has the following limitations.
-* Payload details are hardcoded: Can't choose a different file to send.
+* **Payload details are hardcoded**: Can't choose a different file to send.
 To do so, we need to recompile both client and server.
-* No chunks: Entire file is sent in one go.
+* **No chunks**: Entire file is sent in one go.
 Not practical for sending large files.
 Because a drop in a packet can cause the entire file to be retransmitted.
-* No pause: No ability to pause and resume the transfer.
+* **No pause**: No ability to pause and resume the transfer.
-* Not secure: TCP does not encrypt traffic.
+* **Not secure**: TCP does not encrypt traffic.
 Anyone intercepting the traffic can see the contents of the file.